 Feeling overwhelmed when planning your trip to Madeira?
-Well, there’s no need to be!
+There’s no need to be!

-Thanks to the island being relatively small, it doesn’t matter too much where you decide to stay on the island, at least on a practical level.
-The driving distances are rarely more than an hour or so.
+Thanks to the island being relatively small, it also won’t matter too much where to stay on the island, at least practically speaking.
+Sights are rarely more than an hour’s drive away, though you may still want to plan your activities carefully and consider if you want to stay in the city or a village.

 Here are the exact steps to plan your trip to Madeira: